-Bahrain: Human rights defenders Nabeel Rajab and Ghada Jamsheer remain imprisoned despite poor health, other rights defenders banned from travel
+Bahrain: Bahrain: Human rights defenders Nabeel Rajab and Ghada Jamsheer remain imprisoned despite poor health, other rights defenders banned from travel

 Two prominent human rights defenders remain imprisoned in Bahrain, despite poor health, and further at risk by unsanitary prison conditions.
 Both Ghada Jamsheer and Nabeel Rajab have been jailed for their tweets and human rights activities in violation of the right to freedom of expression and the Gulf Centre for Human Rights (GCHR) calls for them to be freed immediately and unconditionally.